Robert Cochrane (witch): Early life

 During the early 1950s, he joined the army as a part of his national service, but went absent without leave; as punishment, he was sentenced to 90 days imprisonment in a military prison in Colchester.
 He admitted to having a violent temper in his youth, but calmed after meeting Jane, whom he would later marry.
 For a time he worked for London Transport as a blacksmith in a foundry; one potential reason why he adopted the blacksmith Tubal Cain as a part of the mythos for his tradition.
 He and Jane later worked as bargees transporting coal around the English Midlands, taking an interest in the folklore of the Bargee community, later believing that it contained traces of the "Old Faith".
 By the start of the 1960s, he was living with Jane and their son on a London County Council-run council estate near to Slough, Berkshire; he did not like the neighbours, considering them "the biggest load of monkeys there have been trained since the Ark."
 He worked as a typographical draughtsman in an office, but disliked his job.
 He founded a witches' coven, but it soon broke up as one member died and he fell out with another.

 Later, in the 1960s, he claimed that members of his family had been practitioners of an ancient pagan witch-cult since at least the 17th century, and that two of them had been executed for it.
 Claiming that his great-grandfather had been "the last Grand Master of the Staffordshire witches", he said that his grandparents had abandoned the Craft and converted to Methodism, for which his great-grandfather had cursed them.
 He said that his father had practised witchcraft, but that he kept it a secret, and made his wife promise to not tell his son, Robert.
 Despite her oath, according to Cochrane, after his father's death, her mother did in fact tell him, at which he embraced his heritage.
 He asserted that his Aunt Lucy actually taught him all about the faith.
 However, these claims would later be denounced by members of his own family.
-His nephew, Martin Lloyd, has refuted that the family were ever Witches, insisting that they were Methodists, while his wife Jane also later asserted that Cochrane's claims to have come from a hereditary Witch-Cult were bogus.
+His nephew, Martin Lloyd, has refuted that the family were ever Witches, insisting that they were Methodists, while his wife Jane also later asserted that Cochrane's claims to have come from a hereditary Witch-Cult were fallacious.